opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 You can query each trigger using up to 10 tags, adding the tag as a single trigger condition instead of specifying a single query.
 The Alerting plugin processes the trigger conditions from all queries as a logical `OR` operation, so if any of the query conditions are met, it triggers an alert.
 The Alerting plugin then tells the Notifications plugin to send the alert notification to a channel.

 The Alerting plugin also creates a list of document findings that contain metadata about which document matches each query.
-Security analytics can use the document findings data to keep track of and analyze the query data separately from the alert processes.
+Security Analytics can use the document findings data to keep track of and analyze the query data separately from the alert processes.

-The Alerting API provides a _document-level monitor_ that programmatically accomplishes the same function as the _per document monitor_ in the OpenSearch Dashboards.
+The Alerting API provides a _document-level monitor_ that programmatically accomplishes the same function as the _per document monitor_ in OpenSearch Dashboards.
 See [Document-level monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#document-level-monitors) to learn more.
 {: .note}

 ### Searching document findings

-When a per document monitor executes a query that matches a document in an index, a finding is created.
+When a per document monitor runs a query that matches a document in an index, a finding is created.
 OpenSearch provides a findings index, `.opensearch-alerting-finding*`, that contains findings data for all per document monitor queries.
 You can search the findings index with the Alerting API search operation.
 See [Search for monitor findings]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#search-for-monitor-findings) for more information.

 The following metadata is provided for each document findings entry: